Teradata/developer-resources/quickstarts/get-access-to-vantage/clearscape-analytics-experience/getting-started-with-csae.md

 ## Overview

-[ClearScape Analytics^TM^](https://www.teradata.com/platform/clearscape-analytics) is a powerful analytics engine in [Teradata VantageCloud](https://www.teradata.com/platform/vantagecloud).
+[ClearScape Analytics<sup>TM</sup>](https://www.teradata.com/platform/clearscape-analytics) is a powerful analytics engine in [Teradata VantageCloud](https://www.teradata.com/platform/vantagecloud).
 It delivers breakthrough performance, value, and growth across the enterprise with the most powerful, open and connected AI/ML capabilities on the market.
-You can experience ClearClearScape Analytics^TM^ and Teradata Vantage, in a non-production setting, through [ClearScape Analytics Experience](https://www.teradata.com/experience).
+You can experience ClearClearScape Analytics<sup>TM</sup> and Teradata Vantage, in a non-production setting, through [ClearScape Analytics Experience](https://www.teradata.com/experience).

 In this how-to we will go through the steps for creating an environment in ClearScape Analytics Experience and access demos.